-Problem 2: Suppose that you have 12 identical apples and 1 orange.

-a.
-In how many ways can you distribute the fruit to 4 distinct people?
+Problem 2: Suppose that you have 12 identical apples and 1 orange. a.
+In how many ways can you distribute the fruit to 4 distinct people? b.
+In how many ways can you distribute the fruit to 4 distinct people in such a x b.

-b.
 In how many ways can you distribute the fruit to 4 distinct people in such a way that each person receives at least one piece of fruit?

 Problem 3: Let B(n,k) be the number of compositions of n into k parts.
-Using a direct combinatorial argument (so without using our formula), show that for all $n, k \in \mathbb{N}$ with $2 \le k \le n$.
+Using a direct combinatorial argument (so without using our formula), show that for all $n, k \in \mathbb{N}$ with $2 \leq k \leq n$.